 - How can I terminate my parental rights?

-- How can I terminated the father’s parental rights?
+- How can I terminate the father’s parental rights?

 - Can I give up my parental rights?